Dan J. Harkey

 Radicalization is a form of Marxism that allows an elitist group to gain power over society through top-down collectivism and a redistributive structure.

-The radicalization comes in the form of government as a monopolistic cabal, laced by bureaucratic labor union members who possess collective bargaining rights and preferential treatment.
+The radicalization takes the form of a government as a monopolistic cabal, laced with bureaucratic labor union members who possess collective bargaining rights and preferential treatment.

-In today's hypersensitive environment, where social issues are at the forefront of public discourse, two simple physical gestures may stimulate opposing emotions.
+In today’s hypersensitive environment, where social issues are at the forefront of public discourse, two seemingly simple physical gestures can evoke opposing emotions.

-The Media, driven by the need to increase viewership and sensationalism, will jump all over and support whichever view is in their best interest.
+The Media, driven by the need to increase viewership and sensationalism, will jump at the opportunity to support whichever view is in their best interest.

-However, it's equally important to recognize that there are multiple valid perspectives.
-By stressing the importance of considering various perspectives, the audience will feel encouraged to be open-minded and tolerant, even in the face of differing opinions.
-This approach promotes a culture of tolerance and understanding.
+However, it’s equally important to recognize that there are multiple valid perspectives.
+By emphasizing the importance of considering various perspectives, the audience will feel encouraged to be open-minded and tolerant, even in the face of differing opinions—his approach fosters a culture of tolerance and understanding.

-Most of us have attempted a conversation with a narrowly focused, ideologically driven person.
+Most of us have attempted to engage in a conversation with a person who is narrowly focused and ideologically driven.
 Two things come to mind: one is irrational, and the other raises your blood pressure out of dismay and disgust.

-Some people get out of bed offended, spend all day looking for a way to get more offended, and go home and go to bed offended.
+Some people get out of bed offended, spend the day looking for ways to get even more offended, and then go home and go to bed still offended.
 It is virtually impossible not to offend these people.

-Having a phone or online conversation will result in both perplexed and repulsed repulsiveness, which results in high blood pressure and anguish.
+Having a phone or online conversation can result in both perplexity and repulsion, which can lead to high blood pressure and anxiety.
 Alcohol may provide temporary relief.

 Attempting a rational phone conversation about a substance will be considered offensive.
 Yes, you are guaranteed to be wrong if you are willing to waste your time.

-Take the knee Lowering your body and displaying a one-knee vertical position may acknowledge anguish and protest for a social cause such as Black Lives Matter.
+Take a knee..
+Lowering your body and displaying a one-knee vertical position may acknowledge anguish and protest for social causes such as Black Lives Matter.

 This identical physical gesture may also display respect and reverence for another.

 a)In the rules of a football game, taking a knee by a quarterback after receiving the ball as a fair catch is a signal to stop the game temporarily.
-A quarterback may take a knee on consecutive plays to waste 40 seconds each time to allow the clock to run out.
-Stopping the clock is a strategic offensive and defensive weapon to stall for time when the action appears to advance the team's agenda.
+A quarterback may take a knee on consecutive plays to waste 40 seconds each time, allowing the clock to run out.
+Topping the clock is a strategic offensive and defensive weapon used to stall for time when the action appears to advance the team’s agenda.

 b) In the military, taking the knee is a tradition.
 It is a sign of respect for another, such as a fallen soldier, or simply a short rest while on a mission.
 In the Army, taking a knee means that you or your group may pause, take a breath, step back, and assess the situation.

-c)In a religious context, taking a knee means kneeling in prayer to acknowledge one's faith, respect, and relationship to a higher power, deity, god, or multiple gods or for a fallen friend.
-Additionally, some parishioners may take the knee as a custom or symbol of worship or devotion.
+c)In a religious context, taking a knee means kneeling in prayer to acknowledge one’s faith, respect, and relationship to a higher power, deity, God, or multiple gods, or for a fallen friend.
+Additionally, some parishioners may take a knee as a custom or symbol of worship or devotion.
 It may be traditional or compulsory.

 d)Taking a knee can also become a symbol of rejection of alleged systematic racial discrimination in policing and law enforcement.
 It may also symbolize the rejection of alleged racial bias, segregation, or substandard working conditions.